jacomyal/conrad.js/_content.md

 Here are some tips and guidelines about how and when to use *conrad*:

- - To make *conrad* works well, jobs have to last less than the expected time of a frame - something like 20ms.
-Also, it is adviced to design your jobs such that they are not too quick, to reduce the number a function calls.
+ - To make *conrad* work well, jobs have to last less than the expected time of a frame - around 20ms.
+Also, it is adviced to design your jobs such that they are not too quick, to reduce the number of function calls.
  - It is possible to use *conrad* to avoid interface freezing during drawing.
 Nevertheless, it should not be used to deal with animations, since the speed of the processing will strongly depends on the client computer power.
- - *conrad* works only with `window.setTimeout(fn, 0)` and does not use Web Workers (at least yet).
+ - *conrad* works only with `window.setTimeout(fn, 0)` and does not use Web Workers.
 It will work well until you call too often `window.setTimeout()` by yourself while *conrad* is running.

 ## Build